i-k/lift-paypalrest/README.md

         case AuthorizationCreated(id, approvalUrl) => ...
       }

-  3. Create an object that extends PayPalRestHelper and add your own serve.
-The user is redirected back from PayPal to the URL that this object listens on, e.g. /paypal and the call will contain the payer id (or it is a cancellation) E.g.
+  3. Create an object that extends `PayPalRestHelper` and add your own `serve`.
+The user is redirected back from PayPal to the URL that this object listens on, e.g. **/paypal** and the call will contain the payer id (or it is a cancellation) E.g.

       object YourPayPalRestServer extends PayPalRestHelper {